openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 The RP MUST perform all the check as defined in (#siop-id-token-validation).

-Additionally, the RP MUST check whether the `nonce` claim value provided in the ID Token is known to the RP and was not used before in an authentication response.
+Additionally, the RP MUST check whether the `nonce` Claim value provided in the ID Token is known to the RP and was not used before in an authentication response.

 The following is a non-normative example of an ID token containing a verifiable presentation (with line wraps within values for display purposes only):